3-4 semesters of college Spanish (or equivalent). A minimum grade point average of 2.75 is required.

 3/1 for Fall and Academic Year

 Click the Application tab.

-UI students earn resident credit which may be applied toward the following General Education Areas: Foreign Language, Foreign Civilization & Culture, Humanities and Historical Perspectives.
+UI students earn resident credit which may be applied toward the following General Education Areas: Foreign Language, Historical Perspectives, International & Global Issues, Literary, Visual & Performing Arts and/or Values, Society & Diversity.
 Credit earned on this program may satisfy requirements for the International Business Certificate; some courses may satisfy requirements for the Spanish major or minor.

 The University of Alicante is one of Spain's newest universities, offering its 30,000 students the benefits of a modern campus complete with Mediterranean style buildings.
 Program participants have full access to its facilities and its artistic and cultural events, such as sports, film screenings and lecture series.
 Students are encouraged to participate in a conversational exchange with regularly-enrolled Spanish university students.

 Housing and all meals are included in the study abroad program fee.
 CIEE students have two housing options: a Spanish homestay or an off-campus residence hall with other international and Spanish students.

 Students live in Spanish-speaking homes where all meals are provided.
 Each home accommodates one student.
 Homestays are the optimal housing arrangement because of their contribution to the program’s goals of language and cultural immersion.
 In the homestay, each student is considered a member of the family and has the same rights and responsibilities as other family members.
 Homestays are located throughout the Alicante downtown metropolitan area – anywhere within a maximum 30-minute commute to the study center via public transport, with access to public transportation that students take to and from the University.
 Students should expect to use public transportation two to four times per day.